Fairfield University Ct. and Bridgeport Hospital

 75 semester hours

-*This includes the cost of books, application fee and hospital/lab fees.
+*This includes the cost of books, application fee, exam fees and hospital/lab fees.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.